3 Strain

 In fact, because the normal strain is dimensionless, its magnitude is the same in any system of units.

 Because strains tend to be quite small in many engineering applications, they are sometimes expressed with a prefix to eliminate the leading zeros.
-For example, a strain of 0.0024 may be expressed as 2.4 mm/m or 2400 µm/m or simply 2400 µ.
-Strains may also be expressed as a percentage, which can be found simply by multiplying the strain by 100%.
-The below strains are all equivalent:
+For example, a strain of 0.0024 may be expressed as 2.4 mm/m or 2,400 µm/m or simply 2,400 µ.
+Strains may also be expressed as a percentage, which can be found simply by multiplying the strain by 100 percent.
+The following strains are all equivalent:

-We will continue to use the sign convention that we defined for normal stress.
-Tensile forces and stresses, which are associated with elongation of the bar and tensile normal strain, are positive.
-Compressive forces and stresses, which are associated with shortening of the bar and compressive normal strain, are negative (Figure 3.3).
+Here we will use the sign convention that we defined for normal stress.
+Tensile forces and stresses, associated with elongation of the bar and tensile normal strain, are positive.
+Compressive forces and stresses, associated with shortening of the bar and compressive normal strain, are negative (Figure 3.3).

 See Example 3.1 for a problem involving a bar experiencing both tension and compression.
 Example 3.2 involves strain in two parallel cables.